bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

     #  mount /dev/mapper/volume-ab51ff46-part1 /var/lib/cassandra/

 ## Configure PX Storage

 The last step we need to do to complete our K8S cluster is to install PX.
 To install PX we need to setup a keystore DB such as etcd or consul.
 For this lab we decided use an etcd cluster (multiple etcd containers) running as containers on each K8S node and on specific ports that dont conflict with ports being used by the K8S KV.
 Portworx does not recommend using the existing K8S Keystore for running PX.
-There is an upcoming planned upcoming release of PX that will come with its own KV within, thus removing the need to install etcd or consul.
+There is an upcoming release of PX that will come with its own KV within, thus removing the need to install etcd or consul.

 First collect the private IP on the K8S master node bond0:0 interface and export the IP into a variable as follows: